simonedelpopolo/koorie/README.md

 - **_koorie-shell_** is _"Santa's little helper"_.
 With this interface it's possible to:
   - initialize a basic server project with one middle route and all the required options.
-  - initialize a basic ejected state server one middle route and all the required options.
+  - initialize a basic ejected state server one middle route and all the required options. (not implemented yet)
   - generate SSL self-signed certificate.
   - create, add, edit routes. (not implemented yet)
   - observe socket whispered performance behaviour.